trimstray/nginx-admins-handbook/README.md

 | `$remote_addr` | client address |
 | `$binary_remote_addr`| client address in a binary form, it is smaller and saves space then `remote_addr` |

-Nginx also provides following zones:
+Nginx also provides following zones/queues:

 | <b>ZONE</b> | <b>DESCRIPTION</b> |
 | :---         | :---         |